clalil/FizzBuzz/README.md

 ## Built with
 * Ruby
-* Using RSpec for the unit tests, following both the happy and sad paths.
+* Using RSpec for the unit tests, following both the happy and sad path.
+RSpec is a testing framework used for unit- and acceptance tests.

 ## Acknowledgements
 Thank you CraftAcademy for giving me this challenge.